Laura Giuliani

-Laura Giuliani (born 5 June 1993) is an Italian professional footballer who plays as a goalkeeper for Serie A club AC Milan and the Italy national team.
+Laura Giuliani (born 5 June 1993) is an Italian professional footballer who plays as a goalkeeper for Frauen-Bundesliga club VfB Stuttgart and the Italy national team.

 Club career

 FCF Como 2000

 In 2009, having finished her youth career for S.S.
 La Benvenuta, a club located in Bollate, a city to the north-west of Milan, Giuliani moved to Como to take part in the 2009–2010 Serie A2 season.
 Her debut came on 14 February 2010, against ACF Trento.

 She was named on the starting XI for the 2010–2011 season and started all 22 league matches, conceding 15 goals.
 The team finished even on points with ACF Milan in Group A, as, during the final league match against the rossonere, a late goal handed the win to the Milanese club.
-At that point, a play-off match was held seven days later, lost at the 94th minute.
+At that point, a play-off match was held seven days later, which they lost at the 94th minute.

 Como 2000, however, was later granted access to the Serie A as well when Reggiana withdrew.

 Giuliani made her Serie A début on 9 October 2011, against Tavagnacco, and marked 22 appearances out of the 26 league matches, conceding 37 goals as Como finished the season 9th.